-Because the intellectual and cultural opportunities during one's college years are exceptionally rich, and because exposure to a variety of cultural experiences and participation in a lively collegial atmosphere during one's intellectually formative years is vital to the concept of a liberal education, LaGrange College is dedicated to assisting in this enrichment for all students.
+Because the intellectual and cultural opportunities during one's college years are exceptionally rich, and because exposure to a variety of cultural experiences and participation in a lively collegial atmosphere is vital to the concept of a liberal education, LaGrange College is dedicated to assisting in this enrichment for all students.
 While these programs are not required for Evening College student graduation, LaGrange College recommends that Evening College students take advantage of the Cultural Enrichment programs offered throughout the year.
 Each semester, a list of approved Cultural Enrichment programs, lectures, presentations, events, performances, recitals, etc., will be published on the College Web page.
-Many of these events will occur during the Contact Hour (from 11:15 a.m. until 12:00 p.m.) on Tuesdays and Thursdays.
+Many of these events will occur during the Contact Hour (from 11:15a.m.until 12:00p.m.) on Tuesdays and Thursdays.